Prospects for constraining interacting dark energy models from gravitational wave and gamma ray burst joint observation: Results and discussions

 Finally, we investigate the I$w$CDM2 model with $Q=3\beta H\rho_{\rm{c}}$, of which the results are shown in figure \ref{wcdm2} and table \ref{results_table}.
 As the number of parameters increases, we find that GW alone has a weak ability to constrain parameters.
 However, its parameter degeneracy direction is rather different from that of the CMB+BAO+SN data.
-Therefore, the combination of them could significantly improve the constraints of parameters.
-In addition, interestingly, we find that the constraint precision of $H_0$ from GW alone is much better than that from the CMB+BAO+SN data in this model.
-Compared with the constraint on $\beta$ in the previous work \citep{Li:2019ajo}, $\beta=-0.0005\pm 0.0004$ from CMB+BO+SN+GW, the precision of our result $0.0009$ from CMB+BAO+SN+GW is also little large.
-By the way, in this model, we still find no evidence of interaction between dark energy and dark matter.
+Therefore, the combination of them could significantly improve the constraint of parameters.
+Compared with the constraint value of $\beta$ in the previous work \citep{Li:2019ajo}, $\beta=-0.0005\pm 0.0004$ from CMB+BAO+SN+GW, the error of $0.0009$ from CMB+BAO+SN+GW (case 1) is also slightly large.
+Interestingly, in case 2, the combination of CMB, BAO, SN, and GW (case 2) yields a constraint on $\beta$ with a negative mean value, $\beta=-0.0089\pm0.0006$, which strongly supports dark energy would decay into dark matter.